Why explore the backwaters beyond the typical routes?

 What does it mean to go beyond the houseboats?

 It’s about trading motor noise for the silence of oars, choosing intimacy over spectacle.
 Beyond the houseboats, you connect directly with local life.
-You can join a fishing crew for a morning catch, visit small toddy shops, or practice sustainable travel Kerala by choosing eco-friendly boats and lodgings that protect the environment.
+You can join a fishing crew for a morning catch, visit small toddy shops, or practice sustainable travel Kerala by choosing eco-friendly boats and lodgings that protect the environment.- Use a canoe or kayak to reach narrow waterways inaccessible to large boats.

 - Stay in accommodations that let you prepare your own meals, minimizing food waste.